danielsaidi/RichTextKit/README.md

 ## Documentation

-The [online documentation][Documentation] has more information, code examples, etc.
+The [online documentation][Documentation] has more information, articles, code examples, etc.